 eBay and Shyp, Not Enough

-While the company saw growth and eBay made up a significant part of their business, it may have ultimately been this partnership that led to its demise.
+While the company saw growth and eBay comprised a significant part of their business, it may have ultimately been this partnership that led to its demise.

 Shyp was never a cross-country solution and limited in reach to select local delivery areas it served.
-It gained a significant revenue bump from the partnership, but there was also a build-in plateau with volume sellers needing something different.
+It gained a significant revenue bump from the partnership, but there was also a built-in plateau with volume sellers requiring something different.

 Volume eBay sellers, those that could help Shyp, needed a more comprehensive solution that could tackle the increasing problem of Amazon and other online retailers offering low-cost, fast delivery.